chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

                type: 'vox'
             voxlist: [3×764 double]

+* The voxel list is actually a 2D matrix with 3 rows representing the **i**, **j** and **k** index coordinates in the x, y and z directions.

+        ciiall.diminfo{1}.models{14}.voxlist(:,1:3)'

+        ans =

+            55    60    21
+            56    60    21
+            57    60    21

+* We will now use an arbitrary voxel 56,56,25 within the Left Hippocampus and identify its potential neighbors.
+We allow diagonal voxel elements to be classified as neighbors and so a voxel can have potentially 26 close neighbors.

+* Again as with the vertices we check the `voxlist` for existence as some of these voxels might be in other structures and thus not accessible within the Left Hippocampus.
+We do find that there are 26 neighbors to our voxel.

 *  In Section **E** we simulate an fMRI signal and place identical copies of it in vertex 17617 and its 6 neighbors, vertex 8470 and its 6 neighbours and voxel 56,56,25 and its 26 neighbors.
-And finally in section **F** we save a copy of the cifti called `amended.rfMRI_REST1_LR_Atlas_hp2000_clean.dtseries.nii`
+And finally in section **F** we save a copy of this ata in a new CIFTI file called `amended.rfMRI_REST1_LR_Atlas_hp2000_clean.dtseries.nii`

 * Now let's return to **wb_view**.
 It might be easier to close all files and then load in the following files: